The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

-Our approach is closely related to recent literature on Distributionally Robust Optimization (DRO) that aims to train models to perform well across a range of test distributions.
-These methods define an adversary that has the ability to reweight the dataset, aiming to select a reweighting where the model performs poorly.
-The earliest work in this body of literature defined adversaries with the power to reweight each example in the dataset separately~\citep{Hashimoto2018}, or to select a new distribution over group labels~\cite{Oren2019}.
-Most relatedly, Sohoni et~al.\ presented GEORGE~\citep{Sohoni2020}, a method for applying DRO without group labels, which takes an approach similar to our own.
+The existing method most similar to our own approach is GEORGE~\citep{Sohoni2020}, a method for applying DRO without group labels.
 GEORGE infers ``subclasses'' within the dataset by clustering points within a trained neural network's representation space, then allows an adversary to modify the distribution over subclasses.
 While Sohoni et~al.\ focused on training robust models, they observe that these clusters tend to correspond to semantically meaningful subsets of the data (for instance, images of birds on land vs. on water).
 They also observe that their reliance upon a superlinear-time clustering method limits its applicability to large datasets.
-The spotlight exploits the same underlying insight from GEORGE that inputs which embed together share semantic structure, but focuses on auditing models rather than robust training; dramatically lowers computational cost to linear time; relies upon model loss rather than an unsupervised clustering algorithm to identify such inputs; and avoids partitioning the entire embedding space, searching only for contiguous, high-loss regions.
+The spotlight exploits the same underlying insight from GEORGE that semantic similarity is reflected by proximity in the embedding space.
+However, the spotlight focuses on auditing models rather than robust training; dramatically lowers computational cost to linear time; avoids partitioning the entire embedding space, searching only for contiguous, high-loss regions; and can identify issues that involve examples from multiple classes.

-Rather than replacing existing methods for measuring biases in trained models, we believe the spotlight is a tool that practitioners will want to add to their model-building pipelines.
-Integrating the spotlight into a model development process can help developers recognize when their model has failure modes that need to be addressed by augmenting the dataset, adjusting the model architecture, or using more robust optimization methods.
-To support this goal, we provide an open-source implementation of the spotlight~\footnote{https://github.com/gregdeon/spotlight}.
-We hope that informing these feedback loops can help the community build models with fewer systematic errors, making for more equitable and reliable machine learning systems in the real world.